hashicorp/terraform-aws-consul/modules/run-consul/README.md

 The `run-consul` script accepts the following arguments:

 * `server` (required): Set to true to run in server mode and false to run in client mode.
-* `cluster-tag-key` (optional): Automatically form a cluster with Instances that have this tag key and the same tag value as the current Instance.
-Default is `consul-cluster`.
+* `cluster-tag-key` (optional): Automatically form a cluster with Instances that have this tag key and the tag value in `--cluster-tag-value`.
+Default is `consul-servers`.
+* `cluster-tag-value` (optional): Automatically form a cluster with Instances that have the tag key in `--cluster-tag-key` and this tag value.
+Default is `auto-join`.
 * `config-dir` (optional): The path to the Consul config folder.
 Default is to take the absolute path of `../config`, relative to the `run-consul` script itself.
 * `data-dir` (optional): The path to the Consul config folder.
 Default is to take the absolute path of `../data`,